101-Ways/serverless-workshop/0_ServerlessProject/README.md

 Create a directory for your serverless project. `mkdir workshop`

 Initialise the project running `npm init`.
-Name the project accordinly and accept the rest of the defaults.
+Name the project accordingly and accept the rest of the defaults.

 Lets install the serverless framework in our project.